awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 1. Select Region **US-East (N. Virginia)**.
 The pull down is located in the upper right corner of the console.

-1. Launch an F1 Instance (f1.2xlarge) using the [FPGA developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) from the EC2 Console.  **Use manual launch
+1. Launch an F1 Instance (f1.2xlarge) using the [FPGA developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) from the EC2 Console.

     - Use Manual launch
     ![Remote](./images/setup_lab/manual_launch.png?raw=true)